 Apart from featuring me, my Dead Sea and float tank experiences have little in common.

-In 1995, I was 33 and childless, and now I'm a 62-year-old dad.
+In 1995, I was 33 and childless, and now I'm a 62-year-old dad with an adult son.
 The trip to the Dead Sea was a touristy thing to tick off the Jordan guidebook checklist, and the float tank was a birthday treat.
 And unlike the heat, flies and oily salt of the Dead Sea, when my 62 minutes in the tank ended, I felt clean and relaxed and only had a short walk home instead of a long, sweaty bus trip to Amman.

 LOVE WRITING?